Imperative mood: Usage

 When written, imperative sentences are often, but not always, terminated with an exclamation mark.

 First person plural imperatives (cohortatives) are used mainly for suggesting an action to be performed together by the speaker and the addressee (and possibly other people): "Let's go to Barbados this year", "Let us pray".
 Third person imperatives (jussives) are used to suggest or order that a third party or parties be permitted or made to do something: "Let them eat cake", "Let him be executed".

 There is an additional imperative form that is used for general prohibitions, consisting of the word "no" followed by the gerund form.
 The best known examples are "No Smoking" and "No Parking".
-This form does not have a positive form; that is, "Parking" by itself has no meaning unless used as a noun when it tells that parking is permitted.
+This form does not have a positive form; that is, "Parking" by itself has no meaning unless used as a noun when it shows that parking is permitted.

 The following sentences demonstrate several different forms of the imperative mood.